 • Abdominal pain not otherwise specified (idiopathic)

-Crohn's disease and ulcerative colitis have been added since their differentiation relies more on symptom attributes which was a focus for testing the annotation tool. shows an example from this case set that was also shared as an online spreadsheet.
+Crohn's disease and ulcerative colitis have been added since their differentiation relies more on symptom attributes which was a focus for testing the annotation tool.
+Table 30 shows an example from this case set that was also shared as an online spreadsheet.